jmb05/onsong-parser-go/README.md

 ## About The Project
 A parser for .onsong files to create .html files, made with go.
-Inspired by [Onsong-Parser (in Haskell)](https://github.com/jmb05/Onsong-Parser) and written for its static site generator ([Onsong-SSG](https://github.com/josiah-bennett/Onsong-SSG)) to create an inteface for a large onsong-library hosted on a raspberry pi.
+Inspired by [Onsong-Parser (in Haskell)](https://github.com/jmb05/Onsong-Parser) and its static site generator ([Onsong-SSG](https://github.com/josiah-bennett/Onsong-SSG)).
+The parser creates an inteface for a large onsong-library hosted on a raspberry pi.
 To share songs with others in a gathering using a wireless network.

 <p align="right">(<a href="#top">back to top</a>)</p>